UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team40-Clip_and_some_application.md

 ---

-> CLIP (Contrastive Language-Image Pre-training) is a neural network model developed by OpenAI that combines the strengths of both computer vision and natural language processing to improve image recognition and object classification.x`
+> CLIP (Contrastive Language-Image Pre-training) is a neural network model developed by OpenAI that combines the strengths of both computer vision and natural language processing to improve image recognition and object classification.
 CLIP has been shown to achieve state-of-the-art results on a wide range of image recognition benchmarks, and it has been used in various applications such as image captioning and image search.
+I found an open-source SimpleCLIP model online and conducted some experiments to reconstruct the model.
+Using ideas and methods from some papers, I attempted to address its overfitting issue.

 <!--more-->